RicardoAgra/Javascript/README.md

 The project does not have a timeline though, so it might be a while between updates.

-Comments and feedback are highly apreciated, so feel free to leave an issue, clone, etc...
+Comments and feedback are highly appreciated, so feel free to leave an issue, clone, etc...

 ## Where to start?